19 Sep 2018 - 10 Oct 2018

 There will be a book signing after each event.

-The Times and Sunday Times Cheltenham Literature Festival tickets will be on sale in the coming months.
+The Times and Sunday Times Cheltenham Literature Festival tickets will go on sale to the general public on 5th September 2018.